Dynamic provisioning using FSx for OpenZFS

 The resource being defined is a PersistentVolumeClaim

-This refers to the fsxz-vol-sc
+This refers to the fsxz-vol-sc storage class we created earlier

 We are requesting 1GB of storage